-Half rectangle triangles can be a little bit tricky!
+Learn how to make half rectangle triangles for your quilting projects.
 A quilt that needs rectangular shapes in its design, made up of contrasting triangles, will need you to master these quilt blocks.
 Half rectangle triangle is usually written as HRT in quilting jargon.
 It is an elongated version of a half-square triangle.

 When making half rectangle triangles, it is easy to think that they are almost the same as half square triangles, but they are not.
-They have to be made up differently.
+They have to be made up differently since they don't have equal sides.

 One of the most important differences is that the orientation of the rectangle is very important.
 This is because they are not symmetrical, so are not interchangeable.
 The direction of your diagonal cut is very important here.